podium-lib/podium-lib.github.io/docs/api/layout.md

 title: @podium/layout
 ---

-Module for composing full page layouts out of page fragments in a micro frontend architecture.
+Module for composing full page layouts out of page fragments (Podlets in Podium speak) in a micro frontend architecture.

 A layout server is mainly responsible for fetching HTML fragments and stitching these fragments into an full HTML page.

 To do this, a layout instance provides three core features:

--   `@podium/client` used to fetch content from podlets
+-   A client used to fetch content from podlets
--   `@podium/context` used to set request bound information on the requests from the layout to podlets when fetching their content
+-   A context used to set request bound information on the requests from the layout to podlets when fetching their content
--   `@podium/proxy` makes it possible to publicly expose data endpoints in a podlet or in any backend service
+-   A proxy making it possible to publicly expose data endpoints in a podlet or in any backend service

 This module can be used together with a plain node.js HTTP server or any HTTP framework and any templating language of your choosing (or none if you prefer).